Raku/advent/raku-advent-2022/articles/tbrowder.md

      resources
      templates

-An issue has been filed with `Pod::To::PDF::Lite`.
+An issue has been filed with `Pod::To::PDF::Lite`, but David thinks the issue may be with the core Rakupod converter.
+The investigation continues.